Thus far I’ve lived a quiet life, and I’m thankful for it.

 I focused on finding books and sources written by people who lived through the conflict.
 I devoured first-hand accounts, and books which used first hand accounts as sources.

-My husband encouraged me to pick up some fiction again in the midst of this when the heavy topics made me gloomy.
-He also gifted me one of my favorite books from this era, Up Front by Bill Mauldin.
+After a while, my husband noticed that some of the topics were starting to weigh heavily on me.
+(He’s a good one 🙂 ) He encouraged me to pick up some fiction again, and he also gifted me one of my favorite books from this era, Up Front by Bill Mauldin.

-Published in 1945, Up Front isn’t exactly a history book.
+Published in 1945, Up Front is a different sort of history book.
 Bill Mauldin was a cartoonist for the Army newspaper The Stars and Stripes.
 This book is a compilation of his comics, narrated by the author.
 It almost reads like an interview, written in first person and giving his perspective on the time.

 As far as his comics, Mr. Mauldin says: